 “Why did you do that?”

 Does the person answer with lots of information or with justification?

-Researchers Fisher and Geiselman determined that the biggest problem with police interviews was the police interrupting the interviewees’ memory process with questions.
-It didn’t matter if the questions being asked were open ended or closed ended.
+Researchers Fisher and Geiselman determined that the biggest problem with police interviews of witnesses of a crime was that the police interrupted the interviewees’ memory process with questions.
+It didn’t matter if the questions being asked were open-ended or close-ended.
 Every time the interviewer interrupted the interviewee, his/her memory had to shift gears.
-S/he lost her/his train of thought and didn’t remember as much as s/he could.
+She/he lost her/his train of thought and didn’t remember as much as she/he could.
 The interviewer didn’t get to important facts.
 (Facts were omitted when the interviewee was distracted by questions.)

-If you look at most industrial accident/incident investigations, you find three standard corrective actions:
+If you look at most industrial accident/incident investigations, you find these three standard corrective actions:

 1. Discipline.
-Which starts with the common corrective action: “Counsel the employee to be more careful when …”.
+This starts with the common corrective action: “Counsel the employee to be more careful when …”.

 2. Training.
 This may be the most used (and misused) corrective action of all.